Pragmatic Nonsense: Introduction

 The early Wittgenstein’s concept of nonsense appears in the \textit{Tractatus Logico-Philosophicus}, originally published in German in 1922.
 We will follow its second English translation, by David Pears and Brian McGuinness \cite{bib1}.

 The notion of formal nonsense will be initially defined within the context of Tarski’s semantic theory of truth, introduced in a 1933 paper originally published in Polish, the English translation with the title \textit{The concept of truth in formalized languages} published as a chapter of \textit{Logics, semantics, metamathematics} \cite{bib2}, and clarified in \textit{The semantic conception of truth and the foundations of semantics} \cite{bib3}.
-However, the definitions and nomenclature we will use here follow the \textit{Introduction to mathematical logic} \cite{bib4} and the \textit{Introduction to set theory} \cite{bib5}.
+However, the definitions and nomenclature we will use here follow Mendelson’s \textit{Introduction to mathematical logic} \cite{bib4} and Hrbacek’s and Jech’s \textit{Introduction to set theory} \cite{bib5}.
 For the purposes of clarification, we will eventually contrast the terminology we use from the terminology found in other authors.

 The notion of pragmatic nonsense, by its turn, is inscribed within the theory of pragmatic truth.
-The semantic-theoretical concept of pragmatic truth first appeared in \textit{Pragmatic truth and approximation to truth} \cite{bib6}.
-That same year, it appears in \textit{Pragmatic Probability} \cite{bib7} with the name of quasi-truth, with a formalization later developed on \textit{The Logic of Pragmatic Truth} \cite{bib8}, which will be the one we will follow.
+The semantic-theoretical concept of pragmatic truth first appeared in \textit{Pragmatic truth and approximation to truth} \cite{bib6}, by Mikenberg, da Costa, and Chuaqui.
+That same year, it appears in da Costa’s \textit{Pragmatic Probability} \cite{bib7} with the name of quasi-truth, with a formalization later developed on \textit{The Logic of Pragmatic Truth} \cite{bib8}, which will be the one we will follow.

 With our definition of pragmatic nonsense, we intend to clarify the pragmatic criteria necessary for the theory of pragmatic truth to achieve its goal, which is formalizing an intuitive notion of truth tacitly assumed in the scientific practice: